"Sophie Junker was in gorgeous voice... singing with strength, subtlety and supreme confidence, and a palpable sense of

-Belgian soprano Sophie Junker studied at the Guildhall School of Music and Drama and won the 1st prize of the Cesti competition in Innsbruck as well as 1st prize in the London Handel Competition.
-Sophie has now established herself both on the concert and opera platforms and performs with the Gabrieli Consort, Early Opera Company, the King’s Consort, the Academy of Ancient Music, the Orchestra of the Age of Enlightenment, Bach Collegium Japan, Innsbruck Festival, Göttingen Festival, Concerto Cophenhagen, Aix en Provence festival Academy, Jordi Savall, Opéra Royal de Versailles, Liège Opera, Opera Lafayette (USA), and Nantes-Angers Opera.
+Belgian soprano Sophie Junker studied at the Guildhall School of Music and Drama and won 1st prize of the Cesti competition in Innsbruck as well as 1st prize in the London Handel Competition.
+Sophie has now established herself both on the concert and opera platforms and performs with the Gabrieli Consort, Early Opera Company, the King’s Consort, the Academy of Ancient Music, the Orchestra of the Age of Enlightenment, Bach Collegium Japan, Innsbruck Festival, Göttingen Festival, Concerto Cophenhagen, Aix en Provence Festival Academy, Jordi Savall, Opéra Royal de Versailles, Liège Opera, Opera Lafayette (USA), and Nantes-Angers Opera.

 Belgian soprano Sophie Junker studied at the IMEP (Institut Supérieur de Musique et de Pédagogie) in Namur, and at the Guildhall School of Music and Drama in London.
 Sophie is a Samling Scholar and winner of the first prize in the 2010 London Handel Competition and the 2012 International Cesti Competition.